Leased vs. Financed: Which Gets the $10K Deduction?

 • Do you have a down payment available?

-Vehicle Considerations:
+Vehicle Eligibility

 • Was the vehicle assembled in the United States?

-• Is it new (not used)?
+• Is it new, not used?

 • Does it qualify under the weight and use requirements?